 The Unit is No Longer Habitable

 Most states in the country have specific health, safety, and structural codes that set the minimum standards for rental properties.
 The state of Virginia isn’t an exception.
-The VA Code § 55-225.3 highlights all responsibilities landlords in Virginia have in regards to providing habitable premises.
+The VA Code § 55-225.3 highlights all responsibilities landlords in Virginia have in regard to providing a habitable rental property.

-Once you’re notified of those conditions by your tenant, you must make the property repairs within a reasonable period of time.
-Specifically, you must do them within a period of 30 days after receiving the notification of a property issue.
-However, if the habitability issue impacts your tenant’s health or safety, then you must correct the issue within 24 hours.
+Once notified of those conditions by the tenant, the landlord must make the property repairs within a reasonable period of time.
+Specifically, a landlord must do them within a period of 30 days after receiving the notification of a rental issue.
+However, if the habitability issue in the rental unit impacts the tenant’s health or safety, then you, as the landlord, must carry out repairs within 24 hours.

 If you don’t, your tenant may have several options to pursue besides terminating the lease.
-They may choose to sue you for any damages resulting from the habitability issue.
+They may choose to sue you, the rental property owner, for any damages resulting from the habitability issue.
 Or, report you to public officials for violating a housing code.
 And while withholding rent and “repair and deduct” are options in some other states, they aren’t in Virginia.

 An Action of Landlord Harassment is Committed